 catia colagioia

-catia colagioia (b.
-2001) is an artist, researcher & musician born and raised and based in South Philadelphia, with a BA from the University of Pennsylvania in Fine Art.
+catia colagioia is an artist, researcher & musician born, raised and based in South Philadelphia, with a BA from the University of Pennsylvania in Fine Art.
 She has shown work across Philadelphia and has been recognized for her interdisciplinary, community-facing work.
 She is currently an artist member of Vox Populi Gallery.

 Her process is rooted in her traversal of Philadelphia, in her collection and resurrection of found objects and memories, often likening organic forms in the cityscape to our bodies: both held tenuously, and subject to the encircling pressures of modern systems.
 There is a shifty logic applied to the objects she uses through her attempts to construct something physically unfamiliar yet already existent within the collective psyche.
 While her work possesses an uncanny, angelic quality, it also embodies the systems she references, and their by-products, shoddy barriers, and hypocriticalities.
 She applies care, repair, and automatism as methodologies, instinctually relating and tending closely to the desires of the objects she uses.